 How to clean walls without stripping paint

-Don’t panic.
-We’ve got the cleaning tips you need to ensure that your walls look as good as new once again.
+Don't panic.
+We have cleaning tips to ensure your walls look as good as new.
 In three simple steps, free your walls from grub and grime.
 Ready to get started?
 Follow our simple guide to make sure that your home looks spotless again.

 What you will need: